DeanGracey/ArcadePipeline/README.md

 # ArcadePipeline
 A project for running Casa commands through Jupyter Notebook using Drive-Casa with the intention for future support for parallelism on the ARC cluster using Docker containers

-**For a guide to prototpying process see "Building a Docker" at the end of the Readme**
+**For a guide to prototpying a new Docker image see "Building a Docker Image" at the end of this Readme**

 ## Installation